goatcorp/DIPs/text/0000-chat-api-improvements.md

     Message = MyAwesomeTranslationFunction( "Check out my cool law blog!" ), };

-//  The callback makes all of the context menu items work on Bob's name in the message we just printed.
+//  The optional callback gives us an opportunity to do things that depend on the message index, such as setting sender information to make some context menu items functional.
 UInt32 messageIndex = mChatGui.PrintChat( chatEntry, msgIndex =>
 {
-    SetContentIDForMessage( bobsContentID, msgIndex, bobsServerID, XivChatType.Say );
+    RaptureLogModuleSetSenderInfo( bobsContentID, msgIndex, bobsServerID, XivChatType.Say );
 } );
 ```